Welcome to the Global Citizen Year 2015-2016 Application Center!

 Regular Deadline applicants still have access to financial aid and placement in all host countries, although opportunities for both are slightly more limited than in our Priority Deadline.

-Late review applications will be accepted on May 8th.
-Applicants wishing to apply during this period should note that country placement preference is limited, as is financial aid, and the process is conducted on an accelerated timeline (see calendar above).
+Applicants wishing to apply during this period should note that country placement preference is limited, as is financial aid, and the process is conducted on an accelerated timeline.
 Fellows who plan to be away for some or most of the summer should plan on applying in the Priority or Regular Deadline to allow more time for obtaining a passport, visa, and other necessary tasks.

 Whichever deadline you choose, please be sure you do not have any scheduling conflicts that would prevent you from participating in any of the steps outlined above.
 If you have any questions, don’t hesitate to contact us at email@example.com, and we will be more than happy to help.